Decarburization of workpieces during salt bath heating and quenching is inevitable for various reasons.

 (5) Metallographic determination

-As shown in Fig. 4, the grain size on the decarburized surface layer of quenched high-speed steel workpiece is relatively coarse.
+As illustrated in Fig. 4, the grain size on the surface layer of a high-speed steel workpiece that has undergone quenching and decarburization is relatively coarse.

 Fig. 4 metallography of decarburized milling cutter